RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 Debug lusts after Brun
 Fel starts having explicitly gay thoughts
+Fel and Brun go to hospital and get Fel some treatment under Brun's name Debug covers Brun's half a shift
+Fel gives Brun the pseudonym Princess while borrowing her name Upon returning to the hotel Fel realises it's Sunday and her work needs stuff from home, laptop, phone and such Debug finds them worrying in the parking lot (looks like a cuddle) Suggests they do crime
-Fel and Brun go to hospital and get Fel some treatment under Brun's name Fel gives Brun the pseudonym Princess while borrowing her name Debug kisses Fel due to miscommunication but they both very enjoy Debug, Fel and Brun share a bed platonically, Fel in the middle gets mildly assaulted by sleeping friends, likes it
+Everyone jumps in the hotel car and drives to Fel's house Debug picks the lock and they sweep the house for stuff Fel needs Drive back to hotel and Fel is very overwhelmed by her day at the hospital and home Debug kisses Fel due to miscommunication but they both very enjoy Brun almost catches then kissing and only notices debug Brun is confused and didn't know debug was such a powerful player to bring a friend to work just to make out Debug, Fel and Brun share a bed platonically, Fel in the middle gets mildly assaulted by sleeping friends, likes it Fel asks debug if she can get another kiss from them when she's particularly anxious, gets a yes Beth sees debug and Fel kiss on the security camera Asks debug if Fel has blackmail on her, cause Beth suspects Fel of also being abusive Beth tries to reassure debug, who relaxes for a moment and then when Beth finally gets debug to let her touch her asks if that was how Fel to got her too
+Debug flees from emotional damage
+Beth doesn't understand her mistake
+Brun sees debug leave through a window and is confused With debug gone Fel has to ask Brun for a kiss when they get too anxious Brun puts two and two together and feels a lot of emotions knowing the person she saw debug with was fel